riraccuia/ash/README.md

 ## Inspiration

 Through my years of experience writing go code professionally, built-in `map` and `sync.Map` are certainly among the data structures that I have used the most, and not without some level of frustration.
-Although `sync.Map` was a great addition to the standard library, it is not ideal in every scenario, in fact more often than not you just might be better off guarding a map's reads and writes using synchronization primitives like `Mutex` and/or `RWMutex` or some combination of both.
+Although `sync.Map` was a great addition to the standard library, it is not ideal in every scenario: more often than not you just might be better off guarding a map's reads and writes using synchronization primitives like `Mutex` and/or `RWMutex` or some combination of both.
 With caches and network/priority queues being an important part of the codebases that I maintain at my company, I love learning new ways to squeeze a little performance.
 YunHao Zhang's talk<sup>[1]</sup> at Gophercon 2024 in Chicago was an inspiring introduction to the **skip list** data structure, which surprisingly enough is not implemented in any of the go standard lib.
 This library explores a lock-free implementation of the skip list as a way for me to both intimately understand it and get more hands-on experience with atomic primitives, as well as become a base for some future work.
 See the [References](https://github.com/riraccuia/ash?tab=readme-ov-file#pointer-tagging) section for the list of papers that inspired the implementation.